Grooming Gangs

 In UK law there is neither a ‘grooming’ offence or a ‘grooming gangs’ offence.
 In fact neither are even defined.

 Currently sex with a child under 13 carries the heaviest penalties: Sentencing guidelines (under 13).
-(The general sentencing guidelines are here: Sex with a child, sentencing guidelines) The perpetrator’s future remains a consideration in sentencing, as does ‘saying sorry’.
+(The general sentencing guidelines are here: Sex with a child, sentencing guidelines) The perpetrators future remains a consideration in sentencing, as does saying sorry.
 Forgive me for feeling that this is unfair.
 Victims engaging with the justice system have been traumatised repeatedly, having to live with the consequences for ever, and having had to publicly relive their experience(s) repeatedly.
+Why do you deserve that consideration if you’ve raped a child?

 I digress.
 Casey’s report shows police recorded crime data weighing in at just over 100,000 child sexual abuse and exploitation offences annually, of which an estimated 17,100 are ‘flagged’ as child sexual exploitation.
 There were around 700 recorded offences of group-based child sexual exploitation in 2023.